||Harry S Truman (D)

 , Littlejohn deflected blame away from the Klan after an African-American family’s home was bombed.
 Another cross will be burned in Ratcliff’s front yard two months later

-Jun 27: The United Nations Security Council approves Resolution 83, which calls on North Korea to withdraw immediately back to the 38th Parallel and urges “the Members of the United Nations furnish such assistance to the Republic of Korea as may be necessary to repel the armed attack.”
+Jun 27: U.N.
+Security Council calls on members to help South Korea.
+The United Nations Security Council approves Resolution 83, which calls on North Korea to withdraw immediately back to the 38th Parallel and urges “the Members of the United Nations furnish such assistance to the Republic of Korea as may be necessary to repel the armed attack.”
 Because the Soviet Union has been boycotting the Security Council since January, its representative is absent for this vote and is unable to issue a veto.

 ▲Wednesday, June 28